-If you have a viable business idea Goldsmiths sponsors 10 Tier 1 Graduate Entrepreneurship visas.
+If you have a viable business idea Goldsmiths sponsors 10 Start-up visas.
 To develop your enterprise skills and ideas attend our enterprise events or read our section on starting a business and freelancing.

 The English Language Centre has offered to support students with the English Language side of their applications.
 Students will need to sign up beforehand (this can be done any day) at ELC reception.